Co-Head of Strategic Litigation

-Maria Nawaz is a human rights lawyer and academic with expertise in human rights, discrimination law and women’s rights.
+Maria Nawaz is a human rights lawyer with expertise in human rights, discrimination law and women’s rights.

 Maria is an experienced public interest advocate, having advocated for stronger human rights protections with individual clients and the community at the NSW, Commonwealth and international levels.
-She is currently a Lecturer at UNSW Law, where she co-teaches the UNSW Human Rights Clinic.
+She was previously a Lecturer at UNSW Law, where she co-taught the UNSW Human Rights Clinic.

 Maria was previously the Law Reform and Policy Solicitor at Kingsford Legal Centre, where she led the centre’s law reform work on human rights, discrimination law, women’s rights, employment rights, and housing rights.
 Maria has experience leading civil society engagement with United Nations review processes, including at the UN Human Rights Committee and the UN Committee on the Elimination of All Forms of Discrimination Against Women.